 This will provide approximately 8-10 ounces of additional water to plants in between waterings and rains.

-Best used for larger planters with enough space to accommodate the bottle, or for hanging planters where other wicking methods aren’t practical.
+Best used for larger planters with enough space to accommodate the bottle and the plants, or for hanging planters where other wicking methods aren’t practical.

 PVC Watering System